-Online Posted online on alliancebernstein.com and/or www.eifs.lu/alliancebernstein (as applicable) or provided electronically upon request.
+Online Posted online on alliancebernstein.com or provided electronically upon request.

 Adviser Available free upon request from most financial advisers.

 Office Available free upon request from the registered offices of the Fund and the Management Company, and available for inspection at those offices.
 Many items are also available free on request from the Administrator, Depositary and local distributors.